 28 The children of thy servants shall continue, and their seed shall be established before thee.

 I like the way he refers to how long ago God created the earth – “of old hast thou laid the foundation of the earth.”
-We would have just said something simply as “a long time ago.”
-He lumps heaven and earth into one disposable product, something to be used up then changed out for something newer.
-He says that both the heavens and the earth will become (wax) old, like a garment, and like an article of clothing (vesture) God will change them for something else he wants in their place.
+We would have just said something simple like “a long time ago.”
+David lumps heaven and earth into one disposable product, something to be used up then changed out for something newer.
+He says that both the heavens and the earth will become (wax) old, like a garment, and like an article of clothing (vesture) God will change them for something else He wants in their place.

-It is true that some may feel that this last verse only refers to the continuation of God’s covenant with his chosen people Israel.
+It is true that some may feel that this last verse only refers to the continuation of God’s covenant with His chosen people Israel.
 But we should remember that even if that is our view, even God’s covenants are eternal, and not temporary in nature.
 It is against the nature of God to be fleeting and transitory.
-Once he has made a covenant and promised that those who make a covenant with him will be blessed, that blessing never ends.
+Once He has made a covenant and promised that those who make a covenant with Him will be blessed, that blessing never ends.
 That is always the way it has been, and is the way it will always be.
-Our Father in Heaven’s business is to glorify his children, that they can share in his happiness.
-So he treats us as eternal beings in all things.
+Our Father in Heaven’s business is to glorify His children, that they can share in His happiness.
+So God treats us as eternal beings in all things.
 If anyone understands the transitory and temporary nature of mortality, it is God.

 I find it encouraging that even back in King David’s day this was understood and accepted as a reality of everyday living.
-Man is as eternal as God, and is the workmanship of his hands.
+Man is as eternal as God, and is the workmanship of His hands.
 We may pass from mortality after the blink of an eye in the eternal scheme of things, but the promises and blessings of God never end.
-God is faithful to his word and promises to his children, and we have been promised eternal glory for our obedience to Him.
+God is faithful to His word and in the promises to His children, and we have been promised eternal glory for our obedience to Him.